 It can seem amongst the least mysterious of Liverpool’s parklands, but ‘The Mystery’ it is to all of us who live here, rather than the ‘Wavertree Playground’ it gets called on maps.

 We’ll come back to the why and wherefore of this later, but first I want to show you some poppies.

-Now The Mystery is effectively a large, west-facing hilly field with an avenue of trees towards the bottom of its hill being its only significant planting.
+Now The Mystery is effectively a large, west-facing hilly field with an avenue of trees towards the bottom of its hill being its most obvious planting.
 But up towards its top, as you’ll see from the 1905 map below, there used to be some ‘sheep pens.’
 And this area is still rougher than the grassed over rest of the place.
 Wild flowers are allowed to grow there, and at the moment there are hundreds of bright red poppies in flower.

 The poppies are only a couple of hundred yards from where we live, so I’ll go and get you some photographs.

 Yes, it had just rained, heavily.
 And the splendid poppies of this morning had been seriously battered!